eugejoh/TO_Watermain/README.md

   3. Conduct time series analysis to forecast watermain breaks in Toronto
   4. Conduct historic spatial clustering analysis on watermain breaks in Toronto

-Final product of this analysis will be an interactive tool - [Shiny Application](https://shiny.rstudio.com/) to summarize the results from the analysis.